ericvh/waggle-tempest/README.md

 MIT License - see LICENSE file for details.

+## Development

+For developers working on this plugin, see [DEVELOPMENT.md](DEVELOPMENT.md) for:
+- Development workflow and best practices
+- Documentation standards and requirements
+- Git workflow and commit guidelines
+- Code quality standards
+- Testing and deployment procedures

 ## Contributing

 1. Fork the repository
 2. Create a feature branch
-3. Make your changes
+3. Make your changes following [DEVELOPMENT.md](DEVELOPMENT.md) guidelines
+4. Update README.md, CHANGES.md, and TODO.md as needed
-4. Test thoroughly
+5. Test thoroughly
-5. Submit a pull request
+6. Submit a pull request

 ## Support